albertogallini/txn_engine/Readme.md

 - Manages client accounts, including available, held, and total funds.
 - Handles transaction disputes for both deposits and withdrawals.
 - Locks accounts upon chargeback.
+- There are two transaction processeing engines.
+The first -`Engine`- is sychronous and build on top of DashMap which manage sharded locked Hashmap, The second -`AsycEngine` is asyncronosu and build on custom Hasmap that suport harded locking but offers asyc non blocking  api (insert/entry/iterators etc.. )

+**⚠️ NOTE:** This documentation uses main `Engine` to describe the architecture and behaviour as `AsycEngine` replicate the logic of `Engine` just offering asyc api. whenever there is a relevant difference in the beaviour and/or in the implication of using an async logic the ⚠️ sybmol is used.
+Additional [Asyc VS Sync performance assesment](./asyncvssync.md) has been added to report the performance assesment of using an asyc engine vs a syc one.

 ### Features